 Provincial Gov, W Cape

 There is the informative and active Facebook page, Art Deco Architecture in Cape Town.
 The Johannesburg Heritage Foundation ran a series of Art Deco lectures during ‘hard’ lockdown mid 2020 on Art Deco.
-Dr André van Graan gave a brilliant ‘virtual tour’ of Cape Town’s Art Deco heritage.
-I’m glad he’ll be doing a similar one for the UCT Summer School, 14 Jan 2021.
-I’d better organise soon another of his tours, especially after the success of the recent one on 11 Nov (images above).
-We finished with supper at Gorgeous George – I couldn’t resist the birds’ eye view from its roof top restaurant overlooking some of Cape Town’s majestic commercial buildings of old we had seen at street level (eg The Shell offices, now Onomo Hotel, Greenmarket Sq – pictured).
-Do let me know if you would like your own tour, or would like to comment on the above.
-It would be great, as ever, to hear from you.
+Dr André van Graan gave a brilliant ‘virtual tour’ of Cape Town’s Art Deco heritage and did a similar one for the UCT Summer School, 14 Jan 2021.
+I plan to organise another tour sooinish; for the one on 11 Nov 2020 (images above), we finished with supper at Gorgeous George.
+The birds’ eye view includes the Art Deco Shell offices, converted in a hotel which I think has just closed, Onomo, Greenmarket Sq (pictured).
+And splendid Beaux-Arts buildings on St George’s Mall which was Art Deco’s predecessor and “competitor”.

 Sources of info and recommended reading: